onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 n4 = Internal.getNodeFromName(n3, 'Density')
 ```

-Every tree node has the same structure and is a python list.
-The first element
+Every tree node has the same structure: it is a Python list where
-is the node name, the second is the node value and is in numpy, the third is all list
+- the first element is the node name;
+- the second element is the node value that is a numpy array;
+- the third element is a list containing all child nodes;
-containing the child nodes, and the last one is the node type; e.g.:
+- and the last element is the node type.

+For example:

 ```python
 import numpy
 node = ['CoordinateX', numpy.array([0.,1.,2.], dtype=numpy.float64, order='F'), [], 'DataArray_t']
 ```

-You can of course use numpy functions on numpy arrays (node[1]) as one would normally do.
+Of course, numpy functions on numpy arrays (node[1]) as one would normally do.

 For example, change the X coordinate of the first point using numpy:
 ```python